Cruella de Vil: Be Careful What You Wish Fur

-In audio production
+Audio adaptation

-In 1996 the BBC adapted Dodie Smith's Novel into a full-cast musical audio dramatisation, starring Patricia Hodge as Cruella.
-This version is primarily faithful to the source material, but still has some differences from the original.
-Cruella's husband argues with her more than in the novel, and Cruella's love of heat is at one point attributed to her simply being cold all the time, whereas in the book it is just a characteristic, among many, indicating she may not be fully human.
+In 1996 the BBC adapted Dodie Smith's novel into a full-cast musical audio dramatisation starring Patricia Hodge as Cruella.
+This version is for the most part faithful to the source material, with some changes.
+Cruella's husband argues with her more than in the novel, and Cruella's love of heat is attributed to her simply being cold all the time, whereas in the book it is just a characteristic which implies she may not be fully human.
 Cruella and her husband do not leave England at the end of the story, and their fate is left unknown.
-Furthermore, the Dearlys never figure out that Cruella is behind the theft of the dogs.
-This version, however, is currently the only adapted version which includes Cruella's husband, her love of heat and pepper, her cat, her zebra-striped car, and the fact her hair changes colour at the end of the story.
+The Dearlys never figure out that Cruella is behind the theft of the dogs.
+This version is to date the only adapted version which includes Cruella's husband, her love of heat and pepper, her cat, her zebra-striped car, and the fact her hair changes colour at the end of the story.

-In this version, Cruella and the Baduns are given their own song, "It's Their Furs", which they sing together when Cruella orders the brothers to kill the pups.
-During the song, Cruella dictates the furs are to be labeled "Hers and Hers" instead of "His and Hers", implying that her husband will not get this first batch.
-It is later revealed that there is still the risk Mr. de Vil will sell Dalmatian furs down the line, prompting the Dalmatians and the White Persian Cat to destroy Mr. de Vil's fur stocks, as in the novel.
-Amazon Audible later released this production as an audiobook, available for streaming online or through the app.
+In this version, Cruella and the Baduns are given their own song, "It's Their Furs., which they sing together when Cruella orders the brothers to kill the pups.Amazon Audible later released this production as an audiobook, available for streaming online or through the app.

-In stage musical
+Stage musical

 Cruella appears in The 101 Dalmatians Musical, the stage musical adaptation of the novel.
 She was portrayed by Rachel York; however, she announced on her blog that she had stepped down from the role to pursue other projects.
 The role was taken over by Sara Gettelfinger.
 In the 2022 musical adaptation of the novel, Cruella was portrayed by Kate Fleetwood.